-Fig. 6.
+Fig. 13.
 Trajectories of F/F{MSY} and B/B{MSY} for Indian Ocean swordfish (1950-2015) for the four scenarios (S1-S4).
 Grey shading indicates 95% credibility intervals.

-Fig. 7.
+Fig. 14.
 Kobe plots for the for JABBA scenarios (S1-S4), showing the estimated trajectories (1950-2015) of B/B{MSY} and F/F{MSY} considered for the Indian Ocean swordfish stock assessment.
 Different grey shaded areas denote the 50%, 80% and 95% credibility interval for the final assessment years.
-The proportion of points falling within each quadrant is indicated in the figure legend.
+The percentage of run estimates falling within each quadrant is indicated in the figure legend.

-Figure 8.
-Showing estimated surplus production curves and catch trajectories as a function of biomass shown for Fox model scenarios 1-4 (S1-S4) over the period 1950-2015 for the Indian Ocean swordfish.
+Figure 15.
+JABBA SP-phase plot showing estimated surplus production curves and catch trajectories as a function of biomass shown for Fox model scenarios 1-4 (S1-S4) over the period 1950-2015 for the Indian Ocean swordfish.
 The inflection point at MSY is highlighted together with the blue shaded area denoting its 95% credibility region.
+The plot background follows the color scheme of Kobe phase plot to facilitate interpretation, but additionally it superimposes plot regions (yellow dashes) where biomass can recover under a constant quota while in the red overfished state ($B < B{MSY}$, $F > F{MSY}$ but SP > Catch).